peakchen90/babel-plugin-react-directives/README.md

 )
 ```

-Of course, it will also merge other `style` by calling the [runtime function](./lib/runtime.js), for example:
+Of course, it will also merge other `style` props by calling the [mergeProps method](./runtime/merge-props.js), for example:
 ```jsx harmony
 const foo = (
   <div